rabbitmq/rabbitmq-website/release-information/index.md

 ### Extended Commercial Support

+Extended Commercial Support is included in [VMware’s Commercial Open Source RabbitMQ Support](https://tanzu.vmware.com/rabbitmq/oss).
 RabbitMQ patches are produced for security and high severity issues that are reported by users with a commercial license.
-For extended support for users with a commercial license, go to [paid commercial support enquiries](https://www.rabbitmq.com/contact#paid-support).
+If you already have a license, go to [paid commercial support enquiries](https://www.rabbitmq.com/contact#paid-support).
 Refer to the previous table for end dates for this support.

 ## The Next Release